 Once upon a time, she earned a BA in Creative Writing/ French Literature from the University of South Florida (2005), and an MA in African-American Literature from Florida State University (2007).
 She is a former college-level composition teacher.
 Dara has over a decade of experience in copy editing, including work in the housing, mortgage servicing, and nonprofit industries.
-As a freelancer, she has edited theses and dissertations, nonfiction books, and blogs.
-References are available upon request.

 When Dara is not chasing her three kids, she enjoys catching up on her never-ending book wish list, being a new #plantmom, traveling, and playing MarioKart with her family.
 You can follow Dara on Twitter at @trulytafakari and get to know more about her love for plantains.